Brain Changes for Aging Adults

 Falls are scary things.
 More than a quarter of all Americans over age 65 fall each year, and each fall has roughly a one-in-five chance of causing serious injury.
 These include head injuries and broken bones.

-It’s easy to become scared of falling, whether you’ve ever experienced a bad fall or not.
+It's easy to become scared of falling, whether you've ever experienced a bad fall or not.
 But fear of falling actually makes people more vulnerable to falls.
 Why?
-It makes sense when you stop to think about it: A person who is afraid of falling is likely to be more timid and cautious about physical activity.
+It makes sense when you stop to think about it: A person who is afraid of falling is likely to be timider and more cautious about physical activity.
 Because fear of falling can limit your physical activity, it can also make you weaker.
 And weaker people are more prone to fall.